 “Tourists” go to Machu Picchu—but those in the know trek to the ruins of La Cuidad Perdida.
-Built over 1200 years ago (a full 600 years before Machu Picchu), La Ciudad Perdida—The Lost City—is one of Colombia’s most magical highlights.
+Built over 1200 years ago (600 years before Machu Picchu), La Ciudad Perdida—The Lost City—is one of Colombia’s most magical highlights.
 Known to the locals as Teyuna, the city is hidden deep within the ancient jungles of Santa Marta.
-Many travelers claim that the days-long trek to the Lost City—which winds through jungles, rivers, and remote indigenous towns—is one of the most beautiful and transformative experiences of a lifetime.
+Many that the days-long trek to the Lost City—which winds through jungles, rivers, and remote indigenous towns—is one of the most beautiful and transformative experiences of a lifetime.
 So if hiking to one-of-a-kind ruins through some of the world’s most magical terrain sounds like fun (and it absolutely is), have one of our local trip experts start planning your Lost City trek from top to bottom.

 According to legend, the Volcano of El Totumo once spewed lava and fire; however, when the volcano threatened to destroy its neighboring towns, a priest sprinkled holy water over the magma—instantly turning it into harmless mud.
 Myths aside, the 50-foot-tall Volcano of El Totumo is in fact filled with a mineral-rich mud rumored to have healing properties.
 And while a dip in the crater will leave your skin silky smooth, you don’t have to be in and out of the sludge-tub in a flash—you can also enjoy an in-volcano massage, cleansing rinse, and commemorative photo from one of the local attendants that work the area for tips.
 Just a 45-minute ride from Cartagena, El Totumo is a quick and easy Cartagena day trip that you shouldn’t miss.
 You can even book your excursion in advance.

 Beach lovers, look no further—your dream tropical paradise is here.
 The Rosario Islands, a collection of 27 islands off the Caribbean coast of Cartagena, aren't just for sunbathing (although there's plenty of that to be had)—they also feature unparallelled swimming, surfing, and kayaking, along with pristine mangrove swamps, a world-famous oceanarium, and even a genuine pirate island!
 Suffice to say, the Rosario Islands are jam-packed with activities for travelers of all types.

-The Salt Cathedral of Zipaquira is often described as a “jewel of modern architecture” as its gem-like interior is carved entirely out of salt rock a full 500 feet below ground!
-Located in disused tunnels within an active salt mine, 3,000 people gather at this magnificent marvel every week for Sunday worship.
+The Salt Cathedral of Zipaquira is often described as a “jewel of modern architecture” as its gem-like interior is carved entirely out of rock a full 500 feet below ground!
+Located within an active salt mine, 3,000 people gather at this magnificent marvel every week for Sunday worship.
 Less than an hour’s drive from Bogota, Zipaquira is well worth the trip—so sure your Hero plans you a visit.
 An added bonus: gutsy globetrotters can even give the salt walls a lick!

 While Medellin has become a safe and innovative city throughout the past two decades, its Comuna 13 neighborhood still retains much of its original grit and flavor.
 Once the crime-ridden headquarters of Pablo Escobar’s Medellin Cartel, Comuna 13 is now an up-and-coming neighborhood filled with incredible history, graffiti, and street culture.
 Ask your trip planner to book you a tour through the barrio, as its cultural heritage earns it a spot on any Medellin itinerary.